Aaron Rodgers Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Season Stats

-- He has added 86 rushing yards (5.7 ypg) on 30 carries while scoring three touchdowns on the ground.
+- He's also helped out on the ground, with 86 rushing yards (5.7 ypg) on 30 carries with three rushing touchdowns.

 - Rodgers accounts for 56.1% of his team's red zone plays, with 96 of his 475 pass attempts coming from inside the opponent's 20-yard line.